Code-Institute-Submissions/GhostlyPleb-portfolio-project-1_JulyResub/README.md

 ## Credits

 I would like to thank both coffee and stack overflow for the aid they provided during this project!
+I also referenced the form code that was used in the runner mock project.

 ## Media